hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 2. Run `npm run deploy-local -- --network local` or `yarn deploy-local --network local`
 3. Follow the instructions
 4. After the subgraph is successfully deployed open the [GraphQL playground](http://127.0.0.1:8000/subgraphs/name/subgraph-example/graphql?query=%7B+%0A++gravatars+%7B%0A++++id%0A++++owner%0A++++displayName%0A++++imageUrl%0A++%7D%0A++erc20S+%7B%0A++++id%0A++++supply%0A++++type%0A++++transfers+%7B%0A++++++from%0A++++++to%0A++++++amount%0A++++%7D%0A++%7D%0A++erc721S+%7B%0A++++id%0A++++owner%0A++++type%0A++++tokenId%0A++++transfers+%7B%0A++++++from%0A++++++to%0A++++%7D%0A++%7D%0A%7D%0A) where you can execute queries and fetch indexed data.

+### Running the tests:

+Note: At this time the whole test workflow can't be proficiently automated, so you'll need to perform some manual steps:

+1. Be sure to start a clean local hedera node.
+If the node is currently running stop it.
+    - Run `npx hedera stop` to be sure that all containers are stopped and the temp files and volumes have been removed.
+    - Run `npx hedera start --network local-test` to start a new clean node.
+2. After the node has started, execute `npx hardhat prepare` task, which will deploy and interact with the contracts.
+3. Be sure to start a clean graph-node by executing `yarn/npm run graph-local-clean` and then `yarn/npm run graph-local`
+4. Create and deploy the subgraph by executing `yarn/npm run create-local` and `yarn deploy-local --network local` or `npx run deploy-local -- --network local` and follow the instructions
+5. Execute `npx hardhat test`